-The Business Debtline offers free telephone counseling for small businesses and self-employed individuals facing debt.
-Free debt counseling is also provided by some local authorities.
+The Business Debtline offers free telephone counselling for small businesses and self-employed individuals facing debt.
+Free debt counselling is also provided by some local authorities.

 Debt management planning companies are professional businesses that offer advice on consolidating, managing, and repaying debt.
 They either employ or collaborate with debt management professionals who provide personalized advice and solutions.

 These organizations deal with all types and levels of debt and they are able to tailor the solution to fit the situation.